 Materials Testing on Radioactive Materials ("Hot Cell")

 The safe operation of nuclear power plants and nuclear repositories is a key research topic all over the world.
 In order to ensure a high degree of safety, the materials used and real-world conditions, in this case with radioactivity, must be tested.
-ZwickRoell has supplied a tensile testing machine and a pendulum impact tester for an international research project.
+ZwickRoell has supplied a tensile tester and a pendulum impact tester for an international research project.

 Nuclear power stations in Europe are generally designed to operate for approx. 40 years.
 Despite the change in energy policy and Germany's corresponding phase-out decision, nuclear power plants will still be required to operate for longer periods (60 to 80 years) worldwide.
 Longer operating periods and the associated aging effects on reactor materials must not jeopardize safety.
 ZwickRoell has supplied an automated pendulum impact tester and a tensile testing machine to Isotope Technologies Dresden (ITD) for an international research project.
 ITD delivers "hot cells" including testing machines to the Kharkow Institute of Physics and Technologies (Ukraine) where the tests are performed.
 The research project is being subsidized by the US Department of Energy and the Oak Ridge National Laboratory, which is part of the department.